Jn-mic/Projects-Portfolio/README.md

 ## User Stories

 ## BDD(Behaviour Driven Development)
 This application similar to Awards; It allow a user to post a project he/she has drafted and prompt a review by his/her peers.
 A project can be rated based on 3 different criteria Design, Usability and Content.
 Reviews are scalable from 1 to 10 couple with average score.
-As a user, you will be able to: -View posted projects and their details.
+As a user, you will be able to:-View posted projects and their details.

-> MIT License &copy; 2021 Jack  Owuor.
+> MIT License & copy ; 2021 Jack Owuor.

 ## Collaborate
 To collaborate, reach me on:[jackotienokey@gmail.com]()